NubeIO/rubix-ce-docs/docs/rubix-ce/setup/plugins.md

 # Overview

-**Modules/Plugins** are a way to extend the ability of flow-framework, for example rather than bloating the rubix-compute with every feature or protocol's the user can add/remove **Modules/Plugins** as required.
+**Modules/Plugins** are a way to extend the ability of rubix-os for example rather than bloating the rubix-compute with every feature or protocol's the user can add/remove **Modules/Plugins** as required.

 The following features are supported